-- Application for Degree - NRES Graduate Student Exit Survey - At least three Certificates of Committee Approval (online at the Graduate College) - Departmental Format Approval form (online at the Graduate College) - Report of the Masters Examining Committee - An appointment for an exit interview with the department head - You will also find it helpful to get a copy of the Graduate College document Instructions for Preparation of Theses, which can be obtained at the Graduate College office in Coble Hall.
+- Application for Degree - NRES Graduate Student Exit Survey - At least three Certificates of Committee Approval (online at the Graduate College) - Departmental Format Approval form (online at the Graduate College) - Report of the Masters Examining Committee - The Graduate Student Exit Interview with the employment sections completed. - An appointment for an exit interview with the department head - A \$15 check payable to the University of Illinois for the Thesis Office fee - You will also find it helpful to get a copy of the Graduate College document Instructions for Preparation of Theses, which can be obtained at the Graduate College office in Coble Hall.